sandrabei/cnn-csf/README.md

-# 3D Medical Image Processing Tool
+# CNN U-Net for CSF

 A deep learning framework for 3D medical image processing and point detection using U-Net architecture.